hperaza/RSX280/DiskImages/README.md

 (the Linux dd command has a 'conv=swab' option that does the job.)

 The "cf128m-full-emulator.img.gz" image is intended to be used with [Michal Tomek's Z280 emulator](https://github.com/mtdev79/z280emu).
-Just ungzip it, rename to "cf00.dsk" and copy it the the emulator's directory.
+Just gunzip it, rename to "cf00.dsk" and copy it the the emulator's directory.